stangeor/USA-Regional-Sales-Analysis/README.md

 ## 1. Overview

-An end-to-end regional sales analysis covering data ingestion, data cleaning, exploratory analysis, and executive-level dashboarding.
+End-to-end regional sales analysis covering data ingestion, data cleaning, exploratory analysis, and executive-level dashboarding.

 The goal is to convert raw transactional data into decision-ready insights for regional sales optimization.